HEX Minutes 10/24/2024October 24, 2024

 HEARING EXAMINER DICKMAN: Yeah.

-MS. EMBLIDGE: And also, sidewalks are considered usable
+MS. EMBLIDGE: And also, sidewalks are considered usable open space.

 HEARING EXAMINER DICKMAN: Walking is important.